mpandav/flogo-demo/README.md

 ## Prerequisites
 - We are using TIBCO Cloud Platform APIs to build the app binary.
 You need to prepare  accessToken to access the platform apis.
-- Similarly you will need to get your aws credentials for final deployment
+- You will need to get your aws credentials for lambda deployment
 - jenkins server should have http request plugin installed we are using it for calling TIBCO Cloud PAPI